aayush9400/Human-Pose-Estimation-and-Music-Assistant/README.md

 3. librosa
 4. pydub
 5. pretty_midi
+### To Run
+After importing the required modules run all cells in the Meraaki Task 2 (Audio).ipynb
 ## Working:
 - The program reads both the midi file and the user's recorded wav file and converts both of them into notes that were played, which can be further compared with each other to find out how correctly the user is playing and notify them note by note whether what they played was correct or not.
 - Also, it plots the notes onto a graph which is similar to sheet music